This article was originally posted on August 9, 2017 and updated on September 13, 2020.

 Environmental psychologists Rachel and Stephen Kaplan, in their book, The Experience of Nature: A Psychological Perspective talk about the difference between our experience of directed attention and fascination.
 Many of us use directed attention for much of our day, focusing on tasks within a busy schedule and working toward goals.
 The Kaplans argue that when we use too much directed attention this can lead us to “directed attention fatigue” which brings on behavior like irritability, forgetfulness and distraction.
 “Directed attention fatigues people through overuse,” Stephen Kaplan explains.
 “If you can find an environment where the attention is automatic, you allow directed attention to rest.
 And that means an environment that’s strong on fascination.”
 The Kaplans called this approach the attention restoration theory.

-The Kaplans point out that we generally are pretty fascinated by nature.
+The Kaplans point out that we generally are pretty fascinated by nature, making nature a great object for resting our attention and our awareness.
 In a Harvard Medical School article, Scott Edwards wrote, “According to [attention restoration theory], people can concentrate better after spending time in nature or even after simply looking at pictures of nature.
 Watching a beautiful sunset or the nesting of birds in a tree doesn’t demand the type of attention from the brain that filtering a multitude of competing stimuli on a bustling city street does.
 Natural vistas allow the brain’s attention circuits to refresh.”
 We don’t have to actually be in nature to be fascinated and rejuvenated by it.

 Nature microdosing as an antidote

-So, dear ones, if you’re suffering from directed attention fatigue or a nature deficit my growing new collection of attention restoration video meditations are for you (or on YouTube here).
-I’ll add more meditations to the collection each week.
-These meditations are little videos of beings in nature who have inspired me over the years as well as contemplative scenes to soothe the senses.
-Inspired by a tree?
-Totally.
-Inspired by squirrels?
-Definitely.
-Inspired and soothed by water?
-Yes!
-Of course actually being in nature is the best way to soothe those jangly workaday nerves, but you can microdose yourself with nature to get you through until you can have the full nature experience (forest-bathing, anyone?).
+So if you’re suffering from directed attention fatigue or a nature deficit the collection of Somatic Self-Compassion attention restoration video meditations might support you.
+These meditations are little videos of beings in nature and contemplative scenes to soothe the senses.
+They are inspired by trees, squirrels, ducks, water and a number of other nature scenes.
+Actually being in nature is the best way to soothe jangly workday nerves, but you can microdose yourself with nature to get you through until you can have a full nature experience.

-Attention restoration meditations are a great way to add in a self-compassion pause to your day, wherever you are.
-How does resting away from your work for 2 minutes to revive yourself sound?
+Attention restoration meditations are one way to add in a self-compassion pause to your day, wherever you are.
+You can rest away from your work for around 2 minutes to revive yourself.
 This is how you can use these meditations.
-There are no verbal instructions, but there are subtle invitations from our wise friends in nature.
+There are no verbal instructions, but there are subtle invitations from our friends in nature.
 Listen to them.
 Feel into them.
 Allow them to come to you.
 There’s nothing you need to do other than to be.

-Our bodies natural rhythm is set to perform most tasks in 90 minutes cycles, so enjoying an attention restoration meditation at least every 90 minutes at work is a great idea (do that rather than scrolling through your Twitter feed!)
-It is best to enjoy these meditations with earphones so that you can block out noise in your environment, and to put aside the time needed to be fully with each meditation (meditations are as short as one minute).
+Our bodies natural rhythm is set to perform most tasks in 90 minutes cycles, so enjoying an attention restoration meditation at least every 90 minutes at work can support you.
+It is best to enjoy these meditations with earphones so that you can block out noise in your environment, and to put aside the time needed to be fully with each meditation.
 It’s also a good idea to give yourself a few minutes to sit and simply “be” after enjoying a meditation.